datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/istio.md

      service: quote
    ```

-   To take advantage of Istio mTLS, update the above `Mapping` to originate TLS using the Istio mTLS certificates:
+   To take advantage of Istio mTLS, update the above `Mapping` to originate TLS using the Istio mTLS
+   certificates and to force access on port 80:

    ```yaml
    $ kubectl apply -f - <<EOF